with partners Adolf Rosenberger and Anton Piech.

-Of the many accidents involving spectators, the worst occurred the 11th of June, 1955, at Le Mans.
+Of the many deadly racing accidents, the worst occurred the 11th of June, 1955, at Le Mans.
 It is the second hour of the race.
 Three cars approach the spectator and pit area with the lead car on the right slowing to enter the pits ahead of the 2nd car who reacts by moving left.
-The 3rd car, going faster than the 2nd car, rides up onto the 2nd car from behind which launches the 3rd car into the air.
-As the 3rd car heads airborne and off the track at over 120 mph, it hits a concrete stairwell and breaks into parts.
-Because of a slight bend in the track to the right at the point where the car’s had broke apart, the trajectory of the flying debris is directly into a mass of spectators.
+A 3rd car, going faster than the 2nd car, rides up onto the 2nd car from behind which launches the 3rd car into the air.
+As the 3rd car goes airborne and off the track at over 120 mph, it hits a concrete stairwell and breaks into parts.
+Because of a slight bend in the track to the right at the point where the car’s had made contact, the trajectory of the flying car and resulting debris is directly into a mass of spectators.
 80-84 onlookers are killed.
 120-178 are injured.
 Some calculations have these published figures being conservatively inaccurate.
 Blame immediately points in multiple directions.
 In spite of what had just happened, the race continues.
 Mercedes, running first and third pulls out—a decision that was suggested to Mercedes in the pits by the partner of the driver of the 3rd car who had just been killed.
 His comment to Mercedes suggested that no matter if they won or lost, it would be a public relations disaster for the brand were they to continue racing.
 The decision to withdraw came down from the highest level of Mercedes.
 The company would not compete again until 1987.

 Under Auto-Union’s command, Porsche’s P-Wagon would see 3 evolutions.
 With each iteration, more HP is added.
 These advances were due to Auto-Union’s stiff competition with Mercedes Benz.
 The two German team cars differ primarily in engine placement.
 The P-Wagon engine placement is to the rear of the driver.
 The W25 of Mercedes, the engine is placed ahead of the driver.
 Aerodynamic body styling is evident in both cars.